Teaching at Secondary Schools; tuition language: German

 Deutsch – Lehramt an Gymnasien

 The Vernetzungsbereich combines subjects from the natural, engineering and social sciences.
-The Elective and Mandatory Area of the Vernetzungsbereich vary depending on the choice of major in the degree programme (at least one MINT-major or no MINT-major).
+The Elective and Mandatory Area of the Vernetzungsbereich vary depending on the choice of major in the degree programme (at least one STEM-major or no STEM-major).

 Teachers at Secondary Schools do not only teach their subjects but work within a greater pedagogical and organisational framework.
 They find positions not only at grammar schools (“Gymnasien”), but in different sectors of the widespread school system.

 Valid statements on the future career perspectives are not easy to be made since they depend on a variety of factors, for example the range of subjects a teacher is able to teach.
 Other factors include the overall demographic development, political decisions and administrative regulations.